 Administration and Business Services Administration and Business Services Review of organisation wide admin and business service functions including PA, Reception Services, Mail and Courier Services and all admin support.
-The review will consider: • functions to be undertaken • customer access • use of technology • roles and responsibilities • structure alignment, future operating arrangements Fleet Management Use and management of Council Vehicles The review will consider current vehicle usage and future management This will include: Xentrall Shared Services with Darlington Borough Council To review the partnership and consider expanding the current arrangements Desktop baseline assessment to identify opportunities, risks and implications associated with potential expansion of shared service with Darlington.
-To inform future operating arrangements FINANCIAL STEWARDSHIP Debt Management How the Council collects money it is owed Review of organisation wide debt management functions, including: • functions to be undertaken • customer access • roles and responsibilities • structure alignment, future operating arrangements • digitisation of process Fees and Charges How the Council sets its fees and charges for services Review of all fees & charges, with a view to ensuring an organisation wide approach and to increase revenue
+The review will consider: • functions to be undertaken • customer access • use of technology • roles and responsibilities • structure alignment, future operating arrangements Fleet Management Use and management of Council Vehicles The review will consider current vehicle usage and future management This will include: demand for services current and emerging statutory requirements a revised approach for vehicle acquisition and fleet management including a financial forecasting model. links to Environmental Strategy Xentrall Shared Services with Darlington Borough Council To review the partnership and consider expanding the current arrangements Desktop baseline assessment to identify opportunities, risks and implications associated with potential expansion of shared service with Darlington.
+To inform future operating arrangements FINANCIAL STEWARDSHIP Debt Management How the Council collects money it is owed Review of organisation wide debt management functions, including: functions to be undertaken customer access roles and responsibilities structure alignment, future operating arrangements digitisation of process Fees and Charges How the Council sets its fees and charges for services Review of all fees & charges, with a view to ensuring an organisation wide approach and to increase revenue

-CARE AND SUPPORT FOR CHILDREN AND ADULTS Children in our Care Children in our Care Review of current placement practice and financial position including fostering, reunification and edge of care processes.
+Children in our Care Children in our Care Review of current placement practice and financial position including fostering, reunification and edge of care processes.
 It will focus on development of a future model to ensure that the number of children in our care reduces, and more children stay in their home.
 Where children are placed in our care, it will ensure that placements are cost effective and meet the required standards and agreed needs of the child.
 This includes commissioning, procurement and partnership arrangements.
-It covers all placement provision as outlined below: Children's Homes Foster Carers Independent Fostering Arrangements (IFA) Special Guardianship Order (SGO) Child Arrangement Order Supported Accommodation SEND (special educational needs & disabilities) / High Needs Support for Children with special educational needs and disabilities Review of current use of high need funding to ensure that funding is sufficient and proportionate to meet current and future needs of children and young people, and reduction of exiting DSG (Dedicated Schools Grant) deficit.
-The scope includes: Council maintained schools, free schools and academies, budgets Redesign of High Needs Banding Better value for pupils CPD (Continuous Professional Development) for school leaders and Children's Service Sufficiency of provision Transitions to Adulthood How the Council supports children with disabilities and those with special educational needs and disabilities as they become adults Review the arrangements to prepare and plan for people with needs to transition into adulthood.
-The scope will consider: • Special educational needs and disabilities • Mechanism for planning lifelong support • Partnership opportunities
+It covers all placement provision as outlined below: .
+Children's Homes .
+Foster Carers .
+Independent Fostering Arrangements (IFA) .
+Special Guardianship Order (SGO) .
+Child Arrangement Order .
+Supported Accommodation SEND (special educational needs & disabilities) / High Needs Support for Children with special educational needs and disabilities Review of current use of high need funding to ensure that funding is sufficient and proportionate to meet current and future needs of children and young people, and reduction of exiting DSG (Dedicated Schools Grant) deficit.
+The scope includes: Council maintained schools, free schools and academies, budgets Redesign of High Needs Banding Better value for pupils · CPD (Continuous Professional Development) for school leaders and Children's Service Sufficiency of provision Transitions to Adulthood How the Council supports children with disabilities and those with special educational needs and disabilities as they become adults Review the arrangements to prepare and plan for people with needs to transition into adulthood.
+The scope will consider: Special educational needs and disabilities Mechanism for planning lifelong support Partnership opportunities